Kaprun disaster: Investigation

-On 6 September 2001, the official inquiry was released, determining that the cause was the failure, overheating and ignition of a fan heater in the conductor's compartments which was not designed for use in a moving vehicle.
-A design fault caused the unit to overheat, in turn causing the mount for the heating element to break off.
-The element jammed against its casing and caught fire.
-A slow leak of flammable hydraulic fluid was ignited which melted the fluid lines, further feeding the flames.
+On 6 September 2001, the official inquiry was released, determining that the cause was the leak of a hydraulic pipe, atomizing oil ignited by a fan heater in the conductor's compartments which was not designed for use in a moving vehicle.
+Maybe a technical fault caused the unit to overheat, so that the atomized oil caught fire and ignited the flammable hydraulic fluid which melted the plastic fluid lines, further feeding the flames.
 The loss of hydraulic pressure applied the brakes (which are kept open by hydraulic pressure) and disabled the hydraulically operated doors.

 The structural flaws of the funicular trains, especially the lack of safety mechanisms, were found to have played a role.
 Fire extinguishers in each funicular unit were in the sealed attendants' compartments out of the passengers' reach.
 There were no smoke detectors.
-There was no cellphone reception within the tunnels, meaning passengers had no way to contact the attendant.
+There was no cellphone reception within the tunnels, nor was there an intercom, meaning passengers had no way to contact the attendant or emergency services.
 Funicular expert Professor Josef Nejez said the designers had a perception that fire could not occur in a funicular cabin because no fire had occurred previously.
 The train complied with area safety codes, which did not address the systems installed on the train during its 1993 upgrade.
 The onboard electric power, hydraulic braking systems, and fan heaters intended for domestic use increased the likelihood of fire.